Augmentation Invariant Manifold Learning: A Computationally Efficient Formulation

 \section{A Computationally Efficient Formulation}

 Although the method proposed in Section~\ref{sc:submanifold} can help find augmentation invariant data representation, they pose practical challenges in generalizability and computational efficiency when applied to large data sets.
-The output of Algorithms~\ref{ag:aiml} and \ref{ag:aidm} are just new representations of data points in the underlying data set.
+The output of Algorithm~\ref{ag:aiml} are just new representations of data points in the underlying data set.
 Nystr\"om extension is one commonly used way to extend the representation to some new data point \citep{nystrom1930praktische}.
-However, this way can be computationally expensive since the computational complexity of extending one new point is $O(mN)$.
-In addition, Algorithms~\ref{ag:aiml} and \ref{ag:aidm} need to evaluate the pairwise distance between any augmented data, so the computation complexity is at least $O(m^2n^2)$.
+However, this way can be computationally expensive since the computational complexity of extending one new point is $O(m)$.
+In addition, Algorithm~\ref{ag:aiml} needs to evaluate the pairwise distance between any augmented data, so the computation complexity is at least $O(m^2n^2)$ when other parameters are fixed.
 Is it possible to develop a more generalizable and computationally efficient way for augmentation invariant manifold learning?

 Motivated by recent works in \cite{haochen2021provable} and \cite{balestriero2022contrastive}, we borrow an idea from existing self-supervised learning methods.
-The idea is to parameterize the data representation maps and then apply modern optimization techniques to solve the problem.
-Specifically, let $\Theta_\beta(x):\Mcal\to \RR^N$ be a map with parameter $\beta\in\Bcal$.
+The idea is to parameterize the data representation maps and then apply stochastic optimization techniques to solve the problem.
+Specifically, let $\Theta_\beta(x):\Mcal\to \RR^N$ be a map with the parameter $\beta\in\Bcal$, which could possibly include a projection head \citep{chen2020simple}.
 For example, a deep neural network encoder is one of the most popular models for $\Theta_\beta(x)$ in self-supervised learning methods \citep{chen2020simple,grill2020bootstrap,chen2021exploring,zbontar2021barlow}.
 With the parameterized representation $\Theta_\beta(x)$, the optimization problem in \eqref{eq:discopti} can be rewritten as